Filming and Photography in Trinity

 Trinity receives many requests for photographic sessions or to film and record programme material on Campus and in order to facilitate and manage these applications, with minimal disruption to the work of the College, Trinity has in place procedures which, if followed, will ensure that the photographer or broadcaster secures the best possible outcome by way of facilities and support from the College.
 At all times Trinity will endeavour to facilitate the needs of the photographer or broadcaster when considering these requests.

-Any company or individual seeking permission to photograph/record television, radio and/or video broadcasts on any property owned by, or under the control of, Trinity College Dublin must send a written proposal in advance to the Communications Office, Trinity College Dublin, email: firstname.lastname@example.org
+Any company or individual seeking permission to film/photograph/record television, radio and/or video broadcasts on any property owned by, or under the control of, Trinity College Dublin must send a written proposal in advance to Lorna O'Driscoll in the Communications Office.

-Notice of at least 5 working days must be given to the Communications Office of any proposal to record/film.
-Only in the most exceptional circumstances will consideration be given to requests for which 5 working-days notice is not possible.
+Notice of at least 2 weeks must be given.
+Only in the most exceptional circumstances will consideration be given to requests for which 2 weeks notice is not possible.

-- the dates on which it is intended to film/record/photograph
+- Date(s) on which it is intended to film/record/photograph

-- the start time and duration of the filming/recording/photography session
+- Crew arrival time and the estimated duration of the filming/recording/photography

-- contact details of requestor, also contact details for a member of the crew who will be on site
+- Contact details of requestor and of a member of the crew who will be on site

-The College will assess all proposals and endeavour to advise the requestor of the outcome within two working-days of the receipt of the request.
+The College will assess all proposals and endeavour to advise the requestor of the outcome within five working days of the receipt of the request.

-No film/recording crews will be admitted to any Trinity College property without the appropriate confirmation from the Communications Office.
+No film/recording/photography crews will be admitted to any Trinity College property without the appropriate confirmation from the Communications Office.